 I would encourage you to keep track of your experience.
-I’m not talking about a novel; just keep a daily record of your impressions in a journal or Evernote.
-Next, I want to hear how it went.
-Report back here and keep us posted on how the challenge affected your relationship.
+I’m not talking about a novel.
+Just keep a daily record of your impressions in a journal or Evernote or wherever you jot such things down.

-Affirming your spouse in public is an investment that pays big leadership dividends.
-In a world where fewer and fewer marriages last, it can be a difference-maker.
+Looking back, you find that affirming your spouse in public is an investment that pays big leadership dividends.
+In a world where fewer and fewer marriages last, it can be the difference-maker.